 The following table sets forth the relationships among the Company and its principal subsidiaries, the percentage of votes attaching to all voting securities of its respective subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by the Company, as well as their respective jurisdictions of incorporation, continuance, formation or organization.
-This table excludes certain subsidiaries, the assets and revenues of which did not individually exceed 10%, or in the aggregate exceed 20%, of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2019.
+This table excludes certain subsidiaries, the assets and revenues of which did not individually exceed 10 per cent, or in the aggregate exceed 20 per cent, of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2020.

-Subsidiaries Percentage Ownership Jurisdiction
+Subsidiaries Percentage Ownership (%) Jurisdiction

-(%)

 Tampa Electric Company 100 Florida

 Nova Scotia Power 100 Nova Scotia

-Emera Maine (1) 100 Maine

-Emera Energy (2) 100 Nova Scotia
+Emera Energy LP 100 Nova Scotia

 New Mexico Gas Company 100 Delaware

 Emera Brunswick Pipeline Company 100 Canada

 Emera Newfoundland & Labrador 100 Newfoundland and Labrador

 Emera (Caribbean) Inc. 100 Barbados